How to Choose the Right Driveway Alert Kit

 - Volume, volume control

 - Can the unit integrate with other devices?
-Both the ERA-DCRX ( the receiver in the ERA-DSDCR kit) and the Dakota Alert RE-4K-PLUS have a C-FORM relay for integration into other devices.
+The ERA-DCRX ( the receiver in the ERA-DSDCR kit) and the Dakota Alert RE-4K-PLUS have a C-FORM relay for integration into other devices.

 Our Driveway Alert Kit Recommendations

-In our next article, we are going to recommend a driveway alarm kit for each sensor type, with a top recommendation.
+In our next article, we will recommend a driveway alarm kit for each sensor type, with a top recommendation.
 Stay tuned!